 Between Summer and Winter.
 There's a transitional month at the end of season when the frequency of unsettled weather increases; and the same in spring as the settled weather takes over from winter.
 Water temperatures in spring drop to 18C in southern areas, 16C in more northern areas.

 Winter.
 In winter (say, 1 Nov to late March), unsettled weather is common, with day temperatures around 10C to 18C.
-Frost is unlikely except in northenmost areas.
+Frost is unlikely except in northernmost areas.
 Winters in the N Adriatic and Sea of Marmaris (where there can be snow) and N Aegean are chilly and wet.
-In unsettled weather, easy access to a well sheltered harbour is vital, since truly vicous winds sometimes blow.
+In unsettled weather, easy access to a well sheltered harbour is vital, since truly vicious winds sometimes blow.
 But periods of settled weather are reliably forecast, and provide fine cruising conditions, with peak day temperatures often exceeding 20C.
 There are no crowds, although berths may not always be easy to find as few boats are on the move.
 Some tourist areas really do go to sleep, and facilities, shops and restaurants in smaller places will be shut.
 The transition from bustling high season August to empty September can be astonishingly abrupt.

 Peak Seasons.
 In these attractive conditions popular parts of the west Mediterranean and Adriatic become crowded and expensive, especially for the peak six weeks from mid July to the end of August.
 Marina prices in the West Med can put the Solent to shame - if you can find a berth.
 Throughout the Mediterranean, noise can be intrusive near popular tourist destinations.
-Discos can start around midnight and go on until dawn or later.
+Discos can start around midnight and go on until dawn.
 Even away from the obvious areas, local feast days may blast fireworks and loud music from dusk to dawn.
 In the more popular cruising areas, fleets of charter boats, handled with varying levels of skill, add both entertainment and worry as they compete for berthing space and puzzle over rights of way.

 Fitting out for Med advises on boat equipment and preparation, and mooring techniques peculiar to the Mediterranean.